elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 ```
 We first load the Wisconsin breast cancer data:
-cancer_data <- read.csv("breast-cancer-wisconsin/data.csv")
+cancer_data <- read.csv("data/breast-cancer-wisconsin.csv")
-Then we print the first few lines, the dimensions and the column names, using the following three commands respectively:
+Then we print the first few lines, the dimensions and the column names:
 head(cancer_data)
 dim(cancer_data)
 colnames(cancer_data)